Todd Dodge

-Todd Russell Dodge (born July 21, 1963) is an American football coach and former player, and recently retired head coach at Westlake High School in Austin, Texas.
+Todd Russell Dodge (born July 21, 1963) is an American football coach and former player, and current head coach at Lovejoy High School in Lucas, Texas.
 After graduating from the University of Texas at Austin where he played quarterback for the Longhorns, Dodge went into coaching, primarily at the high school level.
 At Southlake Carroll he was head coach of four 5A state championship teams in a seven-year span.
 He moved on to the college level as head coach of the University of North Texas football team, but he was released after acquiring a 6–37 record.
-After coaching the quarterbacks at the University of Pittsburgh for the 2011 season, he returned to high school coaching in Marble Falls and Austin Westlake.
+After coaching the quarterbacks at the University of Pittsburgh for the 2011 season, he returned to high school coaching in 2012.

 Playing career

 Dodge played quarterback at Thomas Jefferson High School in Port Arthur, Texas, under coach Ronnie Thompson where he set several state records.
 As a senior in 1980, Dodge set the record for most passing yards in a season and became the first quarterback in Texas high school football history to pass for more than 3,000 yards in a season (3,135 yards).
 That same season, he led Jefferson High to the 1980 Class 4A state championship game against Permian High School of Odessa, Texas.
 He also set Texas high school records for most career completions (382) and most completions in a season (221); while finishing his career with the second most career passing yards behind Gary Kubiak.

 Dodge went on to play quarterback at the University of Texas at Austin under coach Fred Akers.
-From 1982-1983, Dodge was a backup quarterback, though he did get his first start as a freshman in the 1982 Sun Bowl when Robert Brewer broke his hand 5 days before the game.
-In that game the #8 Longhorns were upset by North Carolina 26-10, in the snow, with Dodge going 6-22 for just 50 yards.
+From 1982 to 1983, Dodge was a backup quarterback, though he did get his first start as a freshman in the 1982 Sun Bowl when Robert Brewer broke his hand 5 days before the game.
+In that game the #8 Longhorns were upset by North Carolina 26–10, in the snow, with Dodge going 6-22 for just 50 yards.

 In 1983, Dodge was named the starter for the opening game, but a shoulder injury in the final preseason scrimmage on Sep 9, sidelined him for a month and he didn't reclaim the starting role until early November.
 In late October he twice came in off the bench to replace starter Rob Moerschell and rally the Longhorns to wins.
-He came in late to throw the go-ahead touchdown pass in the 15-12 win over SMU, and early the following week to lead the Longhorns to a 20-3 win over Texas Tech.
+He came in late to throw the go-ahead touchdown pass in the 15–12 win over SMU, and early the following week to lead the Longhorns to a 20–3 win over Texas Tech.
 The next week he got his first start of the season in a 9-3 lackluster win over Houston.
 But after struggling in the TCU game the next week and being replaced by Moerschell, he didn't play the remainder of the year.
 Despite the quarterback troubles that resulted in rotating starters, the Longhorns went undefeated during the regular season and, but for a disappointing loss to Georgia in the Cotton Bowl, would have won the national championship.